ccrowhurstram/ram-typescript-training/readme.md

 ## Visual Studio code integration

+**Compiling**

 The task runner has been configured to run the typescript compiler using the shortcut keys:

 `CTLR+SHIFT+B`

 This is equivalent as running `tsc` at the command line

+**Debugging**

+VSC has been configured to launch a debugger and run the code in main.ts.
+Press the shortcut key: `F5`

+However, you will find that before you can debug the code you will need to ensure that typescript compiles the code into a module format understood by nodejs ie `CommonJS` module format.
+To do this:

+1. Open the `tsconfig.json` file
+2. Change `"module": "system"` -> `"module": "commonjs"`
+3. Recompile the code (tip: `CTLR+SHIFT+B`)